reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 {7, 3, 2, 2, 1, 3, 1, 1}
 ```

 That's seven `TRUE`s followed by three `NULL`s followed by two `TRUE`s followed by two `NULL`s followed by one `TRUE` followed by three `NULL`s followed by one `TRUE` followed by one `NULL`.
 Or wait, does that sequence start with seven `NULL`s?
-What if the user skips the first words of the article?
+What if the reader skips the first words of the article?
 We need some way to indicate whether we're counting clusters of words that have been read or not read.
 Luckily for us we can represent that information while still just using an array of integers by utilizing the number's sign.

 ```sql
 {7, -3, 2, -2, 1, -3, 1, -1}
 ```

 That's it!
-That's the reading progress for user 7 on article 8 condensed into a single value.
+That's the reading progress for reader 7 on article 8 condensed into a single value.
 Positive numbers represent clusters of words that have been read and negative numbers represent clusters of words that have not been read.
 Storing arrays in a database column always feels a little strange, and for good reason.
 But we did our due diligence by exploring the relational modeling of the data and I believe we made the case for using an array instead due to our practical concerns about storage and computational complexity.

 You might point out that running the aggregate calculations on this array column could be even more expensive than doing the same over the word tables.
 But since we dropped the timestamps for individual words we must go back to using a nullable `date_read` column to capture the one timestamp that we do care about which will make counting reads a breeze.
-Let's update the previous `user_article` table but change the underlying data type and check expression for the `reading_progress` domain with a tailored integer array instead.
+Let's update the previous `reader_article` table but change the underlying data type and check expression for the `reading_progress` domain with a tailored integer array instead.

 ```sql
 /*